 - Material Overrides, toggle use of collection overrides.

 Ensure that the Collection Overrides property is enabled.
 Only first level view layer collections are available not the scene collection or child collcetions.
 Material overrides are available per collection, per shot.
 Add and override and select collection, then add a material and slot.
 Override data is stored in the collections not shots, therefore can’t be exported as a Json file or copied from another shot.
 Also editable in the Collections Inspector Node including overrides for all shots.
 Using overrides may be slower when switching shots and there are large amounts of collections and objects.
 Note: If using multple scenes and collections are linked, some unexpected overrides can occur if the scenes have shot names that are identical.

-The orginal material can be restored using the revert button foun in the objects material tab.
+Restore The orginal material can be restored using the revert button found in the objects material tab.
 Useful if an object has been moved out of a collection and you want to restore its pre-override material.

 - Switch to Primary, make primary layer the active view layer when choosing shots.